Ep.15: Naruto vol. 1 by Masashi Kishimoto

 As mentioned, Yasuji Tanioka (1942-1999) is thought to have been the first mangaka to include this trope in his manga.
 There’s… none of his work in English and only a few small excerpts online thanks to the saints at Lambiek bookstore.
 Here’s a little bit of biographical info: https://www.lambiek.net/artists/t/tanioka_yasuji.htm

-24:50: So flashing back briefly to last week, we get to that sort of “What The Fuck Can You Believe This Shit?” face that characters make while turning to the reader, sometimes.
+24:50 So flashing back briefly to last week’s Paradise Kiss episode, we get to that sort of “What the f**k can you believe this shit?” face that characters make while turning to the reader, sometimes.
 Yukari/Caroline made it allllll the time, especially in the first few chapters.
-David referred to it as a “Face Fall” but I have no idea what the ‘official’ name for it is.
+David referred to it as a “Face Fail” but I have no idea what the ‘official’ name for it is.
 Here’s an example:

 Check out that article, it’s a really good, basic introduction!

-31:30: The first teacher, Iruka, sacrifices himself (luckily doesn’t die) for Naruto in the first chapter.
-In doing so, we learn his whole backstory, and then that kinda makes him… less interesting going forward?
-It made so much sense to introduce Keikaishi.
-But it does make him a grounded figure that Naruto could always return to, as David gets into in the next few minutes.
+31:30 Naruto’s first teacher, Iruka, sacrifices himself (luckily doesn’t die) for his student in the first chapter.
+In doing so, we learn Iruka’s whole backstory, and then that kinda makes him… less interesting going forward?
+It made so much sense to introduce Kakashi as the teacher figure.
+But this backstory does make Iruka into a grounded figure that Naruto could always return to, as David gets into in the next few minutes.
 I think Deb’s right about this being a shockingly good first-chapter of a manga, one of the very best.
 The fact that the core of the series changes 2 or 3 chapters later and the series is fully grounded by the end of the first volume?
 Also really speaks to its overall strength and why it’s so popular.

 Although it does make this panel kind of funny in retrospect, because, no you won’t be, actually.

-33:20: That Naruto ugly crying face is utterly amazing, but to be fair, Oda-sensei is perhaps the king of gross snotty ugly-crying.
+33:20 That Naruto ugly crying face is utterly amazing, but to be fair, Oda-sensei (creator of One Piece) is perhaps the king of drawing gross, snotty ugly-crying.

 So here’s page 52 first, since Christopher mentions it: